 Weapons Program GPP funding and the Facility Infrastructure Recapitalization Program (FIRP) have effectively been used at the LANSCE User Facility to replace Radioactive Liquid Waste handling, cooling towers, and the chilled water plant to ensure that the real property and installed equipment remain capable of supporting long term operation through 2020.
 These projects have been completed on schedule and within budget, with the work being carefully planned within extended accelerator maintenance outages.
-Additional work is needed, and replacement of electrical distribution system and certain process water systems are being undertaken in FY09.
+Additional work is needed, and replacement of electrical distribution system, certain process water systems, heating water upgrades and an upgrade to a ventilation system are being undertaken in FY07.

-A strong FIRP program is essential to underpin the ongoing success of LANSCE operations and the refurbishment scope planned in LANSCE-R. Out-year projects (FY09-FY11) encompass multiple electrical distribution system upgrades, process cooling water upgrades, roof replacements, and HVAC replacements.
+A strong FIRP program is essential to underpin the ongoing success of LANSCE operations and the refurbishment scope planned in LANSCE-R. Out-year projects (FY08-FY11) encompass multiple electrical distribution system upgrades, process cooling water upgrades, roof replacements, and HVAC replacements.

-LANSCE-R Preferred Scope
+LANSCE-R Scope

-The preferred scope that was included to support the Mission Need for the LANSCE-R Project will enhance cost effectiveness by system refurbishments or improvements that reduce operating costs and will improve decreasing facility reliability by replacing systems that have an impact of 15% or greater on reliability for those systems.
+The scope that was included to support the Mission Need for the LANSCE-R Project will enhance cost effectiveness by system refurbishments or improvements that reduce operating costs and will improve decreasing facility reliability by replacing systems that have an impact of 15% or greater on reliability for those systems.